 - Plastic Takeout containers

-- Milk Jugs- slice to cut an opening to more airflow
+- Milk Jugs- slice to cut an opening for more airflow

-Starting seeds has been a blast this year and I’m so grateful for the space to start a garden.
+Starting seeds has been a blast this year, and I’m so grateful for the space to create a garden.

 More Garden Tips: